viggy28/viggy28.dev/content/article/rds-margin-is-ec2-opportunity.md

 title: "RDS' margin is EC2's opportunity"
 ---

-I was writing an article on the topic "less spoken costs of managed databases" and one question that the editor asked is how much margin does RDS makes compared to running a postgres instance on EC2?
+I was writing an article on the topic [less spoken costs of managed databases](https://www.infoq.com/articles/managed-relational-databases-costs/) and one question that the editor asked is how much margin does RDS makes compared to running a postgres instance on EC2?
 That intrigued me and honestly I never did the math so far.
 I have been using AWS managed databases since 2016 and I thought what's a better time to do analysis about Cloud cost than today ?!

 I started with comparing instance types between EC2 and RDS.
 These are the same VMs (EC2) that's powering RDS.
 Correct me if I am wrong.